-Art Connections is a Chrysalis Arts project providing services for visual artists in York, North Yorkshire and beyond.
-Activities include a diverse range of visual arts projects, commissions, specialist training programmes and individual mentoring and advice.
+Art Connections is a Chrysalis Arts project providing support for visual artists in York, North Yorkshire and other northern areas.
+Activities include specialist training programmes, online resources and individual mentoring and advice for professional visual artists.

 Visit the Art Connections website: www.art-connections.org.uk

 PROFESSIONAL DEVELOPMENT FOR ARTISTS IN 2018

 A new programme designed to support more artists to engage with Slow Art and environmental sustainability.
 This will encourage both emerging and established artists to explore new ways of working, create opportunities for collaboration and group learning as well as gaining new skills through live project activity and access to a new digital toolkit.

 “Great discussion & very interesting talk by Rebecca Chesney.
 Enjoyed ’round table’ format.”
 Artist feedback

 More info on this programme is available via the Art Connections website >>

 Chrysalis Arts is an Arts Council England sector leader in Environmental Sustainability.
 Artists based within the Arts Council North region www.artscouncil.org.uk/your-area/north may be eligible to participate in this programme.

 Chrysalis Arts has an outstanding track record in supporting the development of artists’ talent in rural areas and in promoting innovation in rural arts practice.
 Chrysalis has also been involved in exploring and promoting the role of the visual arts within climate change and environmental sustainability for over ten years and is a designated Arts Council England lead organisation in Environmental Sustainability.